homebridge/homebridge-raspbian-image/README.md

 ## Download and Flash to SD Card

+> [!WARNING]
-**Note: The homebridge Image is temporarily not available for download within the Raspberry PI Imager Tool.**
+> - The Homebridge Image is temporarily not available for download within the Raspberry PI Imager Tool.

-**As a workaround, please download latest image from [here](https://github.com/homebridge/homebridge-raspbian-image/releases), and use the 'Custom' option under 'Choose OS' within the imager tool.**
+> - As a workaround, please download latest image from [here](https://github.com/homebridge/homebridge-raspbian-image/releases), and use the 'Custom' option under 'Choose OS' within the imager tool.

 The *Homebridge Raspberry Pi Image* is completely free (no sign up required).